Oh boy my last two weeks have been exciting. And yet not as surprising as I had anticipated. But let’s start in the beginning.

 So this is it.
 My very first fashion week.
 Behind the scenes and in the front row.
 So excited and yet realizing everyone puts on trousers one leg after another…

 So what do you think?
 Interesting?
-Want to read more in six months?0 No time to comment?
+Want to read more in six months?0 Click and leave a ❤︎ if there is no time to comment.